Evolving QA tooling

 From git: cargo install pkgcruft --git https://github.com/pkgcraft/pkgcraft.git

-Pre-built binaries are also provided for releases on supported platforms.
+Pre-built binaries are provided for releases on supported platforms which can be installed with cargo-binstall.

 Usage